All variables are generated via the appropriate transformation of

 2, a vector of total cumulative probability truncation values

-should be given in pois_eps
+should be given in pois_eps.
+These values represent the

 amount removed from the total cumulative probability when creating